Floer theory and reduced cohomology on open manifolds: Proof of Theorem

 Let

-where the hat denotes completion with respect to the obvious valuation. \begin{rem} In the literature there is a slightly different construction of the Floer chain complexes over the Novikov ring where one tensors the space generated by $\mathcal{P}(H)$ with $\Lambda_R$ instead of passing to a covering space.
+where the hat denotes completion with respect to the induced valuation. \begin{rem} The approach we follow here to Floer theory over the Novikov ring is the one originally introduced by \cite{HoferSalamon}.
+In the literature (compare \cite{Ritter10,RitterSmith,Varolgunes2018}) there is a slightly different construction of the Floer chain complexes over the Novikov ring where one tensors the space generated by $\mathcal{P}(H)$ with $\Lambda_R$ instead of passing to a covering space.
 In that version, the chain complexes do not have an action filtration nor a grading, but they do have a Novikov filtration over $\Lambda_R$.
-We do not pursue this approach here. \end{rem} We define a linear operator $d$ on $CF^*(H,J;R)$ by counting Floer trajectories in the usual way.
+We do not pursue the latter approach here. \end{rem} We define a linear operator $d$ on $CF^*(H,J;R)$ by counting Floer trajectories in the usual way.
 Namely, for any two elements